 Carry your driver’s license or any valid proof of identity and make sure it will remain valid while you’re traveling.

 Step 5: Your stay in India

-The international patients’ division of OMNI Hospitals can help organise your stay in reputed five star, three star or comfortable guest rooms prior and post your treatment if required – according to your budget.
+The international patients’ division of OMNI Hospitals can help organize your stay in reputed five stars, three-star or comfortable guest rooms prior and post your treatment if required – according to your budget.

 Step 6: Points to remember while you are at our hospital